-Beginning to prepare for an NCQA Accreditation Survey, requires one to see that NCQA has added a new module of Population Health Management (PHM).
+Beginning to prepare for an NCQA Accreditation Survey, requires one to see that NCQA now has a module of Population Health Management (PHM).
 Why is it important to know about the population in an organization or in a practice?
 What does Population Health mean?

 Population Health is an approach to health that attempts to improve the health of one’s population or looking at a group of individuals or patients with certain conditions or diagnosis and working with those patients to have better outcomes.

 To begin at the practice level, staff must be able to gather data on their patients or work with their payers to obtain data on the patients within their practice.
 Examples could be a gap in care report for those patients in need of an A1C, mammography/cervical cancer screenings or a lipid panel.

 Identifying your patients with gaps in care and managing their health helps patients obtain the needed care for preventive services as well as monitoring their chronic conditions.

 Closing care gaps for patients in a practice allows the care team to better manage their populations, decrease admissions to hospitals, manage aspects of their chronic conditions and reduce visits to the Emergency Room and Re-admissions to the Hospital.
 In addition, coordinating care for patients among Primary Care Physicians (PCP), specialists and all transitions of care helps with closing the gaps in care.
 Better management also provides for decreases in the cost of patient care.
 When looking at care gaps, be sure to include care for medical, behavioral health and medication management as well as social-economic issues which all impacts on the patient’s outcomes.